Primary Navigation Mobile

 How do you clean a car for beginners?

 Start by hosing or pressure washing the lose dirt off your car.
-Then spray it with snow foam, wait a few minutes for to lift the remaining dirt off the paintwork, then rinse the car off.
+Then spray it with snow foam, wait a few minutes for it to lift the remaining dirt off the paintwork, then rinse the car off.
 Or you can go straight to shampooing it.

 Use two buckets of water, one with the car shampoo, the other filled with plain water.
-Use a wash mitt to cover the whole car in shampoo, regularly rinsing your mitt in the plain water.
+Ideally, use a wash mitt to cover the whole car in shampoo, regularly rinsing your mitt in the plain water.
 Start at the roof and work your way down.
 Then hose the car off and repeat the process if you missed any dirt.
-Finally, using a drying towel to take the surface water off the car – an optional step but essential on a hot day, as the water will leave marks as it evaporates.
+Finally, use a drying towel to take the surface water off the car – an optional step but essential on a hot day, as the water will leave marks as it evaporates.

 Car cleaning can be quite a simple process that only takes about 15 minutes.